Sometimes we have to sacrifice what we think is good and ask for God’s guidance to find what is better.

 I laid in bed that morning staring at yet another rejection letter.
 Not only was I not considered for the new position, but I was not hired at all.
 I don’t know why it bothered me so much, but I felt suffocated.
 My perfect summer dream job wouldn’t be a reality.
 It sounds pathetic.
 A 22-year-old college student upset she couldn’t be a summer camp counselor, but it hit my self-esteem hard.

-Asking God for Direction
+Asking for God’s Guidance

 I spent the next couple of weeks spiritually wandering.
 Even though it was only February I was worried about my summer and didn’t know how I was going to make ends meet for the next semester of school.
 I relied on the Lord during those few weeks and began letting go of the hurt and frustration I had, hoping God would step in with a new plan.